ItsNickBarry/hardhat-contract-sizer/README.md

 yarn run hardhat size-contracts
 ```

-By default, the hardhat `compile` step is run before sizing contracts.
+By default, the hardhat `compile` task is run before sizing contracts.
 You can disable
-this behavior by specifying `--compile false` when you run the command:
+this behavior by specifying `--no-compile` when you run the command:

 ```bash
 yarn run hardhat size-contracts --compile false